 Chief Executive – Jenny Nagle

 Jenny Nagle joined the New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ Inc) as Chief Executive in June 2017.
-Jenny represents NZSA at We Create and is a board member of new pan-sector organisation, The Coalition for Books.
-NZSA collaborates across the literary sector with other organisations, including on creative rights advocacy through a Creative Rights working group with CLNZ, NZSA and PANZ.
+She represents NZSA at We Create and is a board member of The Coalition for Books.
+NZSA collaborates across the literary sector with other organisations and engages in advocacy work on issues that affect the incomes and visibility of NZ writers and writing.

 Her career has spanned work in management, and sales and marketing in trade and educational publishing in both New Zealand and Australia.
 She joined Hodder & Stoughton’s educational division in NZ, before moving across the Tasman, first with Thomas Nelson as Marketing Manager for the Schools Division, and then back with Hodder as Marketing Director of the Trade Division, where they became HodderHeadline.
-Jenny was responsible for marketing and retail promotions, special sales, the wholesale division and Advance School Supplies, a direct-to-schools sales arm.
+Jenny was responsible for marketing and retail promotions, special sales, the wholesale division and Advance School Supplies.
 While in Australia Jenny served 4 elected years on the Australian Publishers’ Association Trade Book Marketing Committee (Life.
-Be In it/Reading campaigns; Copyright Law Review) and served 4 years on the Children’s Book Council NSW committee and was responsible for marketing and sponsorship on the inaugural CBC National Conference committee.
+Be In it/Reading campaigns; Copyright Law Review) and served 4 years on the Children’s Book Council NSW committee and handled marketing and sponsorship on the inaugural CBC National Conference committee.

-Jenny has worked for Hodder & Stoughton, Thomas Nelson, HodderHeadline, School Supplies, Addenda, BestStart Educare and APN NZ (Kid’s Club) and on contract for the APA Small Publishers Association.
+Jenny has worked for Hodder & Stoughton, Thomas Nelson, HodderHeadline, School Supplies, Addenda, APN NZ (Kid’s Club) and the APA Small Publishers Association.
 Back in New Zealand, she founded Addenda in 1996 (NZ agency sales and marketing representation for small and independent publishers) and in 2002 purchased Addenda’s third-party distributor EDL from Boise Cascade which became PDL (sold 2004).
 Over the years she has attended international book fairs and worked with a host of writers for promotional tours and literary festivals.
-Jenny joined the Storylines Management Committee 2017-8.
+Jenny was part of the Storylines Management Committee 2017-8.

 Programmes + Operations Manager – Claire Hill